baeni/baeni/README.md

-### Hej!
-I'm Benny, a developer apprentice based in Dortmund, Germany. 👋
+### Hello, it's Benny.
+A developer apprentice based in Dortmund, Germany. 👋

 I try to build wonderful things as a developer with a little big fetish for design.